-Students have a responsibility to participate in standardized tests (an example is the "Proficiency Profile" published by Educational Testing Services) that may be required during the period of their enrollment.
+As an Excelsior University student, you have a responsibility to participate in standardized tests that may be required during the period of your enrollment.
 These tests may be in addition to regular coursework and are required to gather critical information on achievement of student learning.
-Students are expected to actively participate and make every effort to do their best on these assessments to produce scores that accurately reflect their abilities.
-The results from these assessments will not be part of the course grade but are crucial for the purpose of program improvement and are frequently required by regulators and accreditation agencies.
-Participation in these assessments to external organizations, employers, and the general public.
+You are expected to actively participate and make every effort to do your best on these assessments.
+One example of this type of test is the Proficiency Profile published by the Educational Testing Service.
+The results from these assessments will not be part of your grade, but are crucial for program improvement and are frequently required by regulators and accreditors.
+Participation in these assessments contributes toward increasing the value of your degree by providing evidence of student learning to external organizations, employers, and the general public.